 Once that’s done, your bank is contacted and they replace your bank details with a series of randomly generated numbers.
 These numbers are then sent to your phone, where they are programmed into your phone.
 This process happens for every transaction, thereby providing a unique series of numbers for each transaction.

-What do you need for NFC payments?
+What do you need for communication payments?

-- A payment app like Samsung Pay, Android Pay, Apple Pay or ICICI Pockets.
+- A payment app like Samsung Pay, Android Pay, Apple Pay, or ICICI Pockets.

 - A debit or credit card which supports NFC payments